ZC">

 Root Zero Vault.

 To understand ZipCoding, understand what it produced.
-Not a demo.
-Not a prototype.
-Infrastructure. rootzerovault.com ↗
+Not a toy demo.
+Not a throwaway prototype.
+A full governance-infrastructure implementation. rootzerovault.com ↗ GitHub ↗ PyPI ↗

 Root Zero Vault — Manifesto